Line 16 (Shanghai Metro): Stations

-Service routes
+Service pattern

 Line 16 is the only line in the Shanghai Metro planned to feature different stopping services, with a rapid service stopping only at Longyang Road, Luoshan Road, Xinchang, Huinan, and Dishui Lake stations.
 Between 30 January 2014 and 21 March 2016, due to insufficient rolling stock and overcrowding of the line, all rapid services were suspended.
 To further increase capacity, the existing 3-car train sets were to be expanded to full 6-car sets and the rush hour headway was reduced to a minimum of 4 minutes and operated with a mixture of 3-car and 6-car trains.
-Since 1 October 2018, rapid service trains also stop at Lingang Avenue station at weekends and public holidays.
-Since 16 November 2018, rapid trains of weekdays stop at Lingang Avenue station.
-Express and Rapid train services started on 18 June 2020, With express services reducing end to end travel time to 34 minutes and Rapid services reducing end to end travel time to 46 minutes.
+Since 1 October 2018, rapid service trains also stop at Lingang Avenue station on weekends and public holidays.
+Since 16 November 2018, rapid trains also stop at Lingang Avenue station on weekdays.
+Express train services started on 18 June 2020, with stops only at the two termini.
+Express services reduce end to end travel time to 34 minutes and rapid services reduce end to end travel time to 46 minutes (regular services take 55 minutes).